Choosing a puppy

 Sometimes the rest of the puppies won't want to play with that particular puppy because he has already shown signs of being a bully.
 The mother will know already that this puppy is likely to grow up to be a problem dog.
 It's so hard to do but you'll be thankful in the long run.

-The biggest puppy in the litter can turn out to be the greediest one - he probably pushed the other puppies away to get the most food.
+The biggest or fattest puppy in the litter can turn out to be the greediest one - he probably pushed the other puppies away to get the most food.
 The smallest one often can't fend for itself and consequently doesn't get enough food.

 You need the middle-sized puppy, because he's the one that is neither greedy nor weedy and who knew something about sharing.
 Greedy bullies or weedy weaklings will end up giving you more headaches than joy.